Flavourful roasted root vegetables are a perfect partner to this Maple Glazed Chicken Recipe. You will love the maple syrup spiked sauce!

-Maple Glazed Chicken with Roasted Root Vegetables is perfect for just about any occasion.
-Aside from a bit of peeling and slicing, this recipe is relatively low effort and is very easy to make.
-It will be perfect when we are allowed to entertain again.
-In the meantime, Maple Glazed Chicken with Roasted Root Vegetables makes a deliciously wholesome family meal.
+Maple Glazed Chicken with Roasted Root Vegetables makes a deliciously wholesome family meal.
 Plus, it’s naturally gluten free.
+Whether it’s a simple weeknight dinner or weekend entertaining, this recipe is great for just about any occasion.
+Even better, aside from a bit of peeling and slicing, this recipe is relatively low effort and is very easy to make.

 A Balance of Flavours